gcmaximus/psec-ca2/README.md

 # psec-ca2
-[2021] Python program for Programming in Security module in SP
+Quiz Platform for students: Python program for Programming in Security module in SP